Body image in midlife: What Affects it & How to improve yours

 How can you manage social and cultural pressures for your body image in midlife?

-• Start to notice media messages and the images they show of people in midlife and the way they make you feel.
+- Start to notice media messages and the images they show of people in midlife and the way they make you feel.
+Notice your inner dialogue about your body.
+Is it critical?
+Is it compassionate?

 How can you improve your body image in midlife?